simonprickett/simonprickett.github.io/_posts/2020-04-15-raspberry-pi-coding-in-swift-traffic-lights.md

 Finally line 51 ensures that we always start in the right state by switching all of the lights off, then invoking runLights which will run in a continuous loop until the user presses Ctrl+C, invoking the `SIGINT` handler.

-Using `async`, `await` and promises, plus the synchronous functions provided by the `onoff` module makes the code much easier to read than it could have been, and avoids deeply nested callbacks.

 The source code for this project is [freely available on GitHub](https://github.com/simonprickett/swift-pi-traffic-lights).
+One thing I would like to improve here is to add a `SIGINT` handler that catches the signal raised when the user uses Ctrl-C to terminate the program.
+This would allow me to write code to turn all of the lights off at this point.
+I wasn't able to find a simple, neat solution to do this with Swift on Linux - if you have one I'd love to hear from you!

 ---

-I’d love to hear what you’re up to with the Raspberry Pi — [find me on Twitter](https://twitter.com/simon_prickett) or via the comments here.
+Let me know what you’re up to with the Raspberry Pi — [find me on Twitter](https://twitter.com/simon_prickett) or via the comments here.
 If you enjoyed this article, please share it far and wide!